Creating and Running a Webman Project in ServBay

 table.http://localhost:8787/pgsql

-If you encounter issues accessing these URLs, check the Webman terminal output for error messages, and confirm that MySQL, PostgreSQL, Redis, and Memcached are running in ServBay, and that the necessary PHP extensions are enabled.
+If you encounter issues, check the terminal for Webman errors, confirm MySQL, PostgreSQL, Redis, and Memcached are running in ServBay, and verify the required PHP extensions are enabled.

 Frequently Asked Questions (FAQ)